apache/airflow/docs/apache-airflow-providers-amazon/operators/emr/emr.rst

 You can use :class:`~airflow.providers.amazon.aws.operators.emr.EmrCreateJobFlowOperator` to create a new EMR job flow.
 The cluster will be terminated automatically after finishing the steps.
+This operator can be run in deferrable mode by passing ``deferrable=True`` as a parameter.

 JobFlow configuration
 """""""""""""""""""""